ellisonbg/py4science/book/getting_started.rst

 C-double, Python does support arbitrarily large integers in its long type (unlike a C long which is at least 4 bytes but has a finite size).
-So you can compute arbitrarily large integer arithmetic expressions, limited only by your computer's memory and processor.
+So you can compute arbitrarily large integer arithmetic expressions in Python, limited only by your computer's memory and processor.

 There are two common confusions in Python involving floating point numbers.
 The first potential gotcha to be aware of (in Python 2.x but